top of page

 In one of the weirdest moments, Mr. Mackey’s ICE team raids a Dora the Explorer concert—actually arresting Dora and her cousin Diego—turning a kids’ show into a deportation drama.
 It’s a wild reminder of just how far Mackey’s gone to “make his nut,” from school counselor to immigration enforcer and Secretary of Homeland Security Kristi Noem’s lackey.

-It’s funny in Southpark, but for a lot of us GenX Millennials juggling real-world expenses, family pressures, and career changes, that anxiety hits home.
+It’s funny in South Park, but for many of us juggling real-world expenses, family pressures, and career changes, that anxiety hits home.
 I’ve struggled with my own “nut” for decades.
 Truth is, none of us want our career choices to be dictated by bills alone.

 If you’re always hustling just to “make your nut,” you lose the freedom to make life decisions that actually work for you.
 That’s why mastering your finances is key—so you can have options, not obligations.